joksas/badcrossbar/README.md

 Devices with infinite resistance can be denoted using resistance value of `numpy.inf` (or equivalently `math.inf`).

-## Plotting currents and voltages (and more)
+## Plotting

-[badcrossbar] provides [`badcrossbar.plot`] module which allows to color crossbar branches and currents.
+[badcrossbar] provides [`badcrossbar.plot`] module which allows to color crossbar branches and nodes.
 This is done by functions `badcrossbar.plot.currents` and `badcrossbar.plot.voltages`, respectively.
 Although their primary purpose is for plotting currents and voltages, these functions accept arbitrary arrays and color the branches and nodes, according to the values of these arrays.
 This functionality is explained in more detail in example [3_different_variables.py].

 ### Currents